rpm-software-management/dnf/doc/command_ref.rst

     cases when an advisory refers to a newer version but there is no enabled repository which contains any newer version.

-    Note, that ``--available`` tooks only the latest installed versions of packages into account.
+    Note, that ``--available`` takes only the latest installed versions of packages into account.
 In case of the kernel packages (when multiple version could be installed simultaneously) also packages of the currently running version of kernel are added.